Fear and Overthinking: How to Reclaim Your Calm

 Hint: Have I experienced this exact outcome before?
 Or am I guessing based on past patterns?

-2. What evidence do I have that supports this fear — and what evidence do I have that contradicts it?
+Question 2: What evidence do I have that supports this fear and what evidence do I have that contradicts it?

-Chances are, you’d be kinder and more rational toward them than toward yourself.
+Chances are, you’d be kinder and more rational towards them than towards yourself.

-5. How much control do I really have over this outcome?
+Question 5: How much control do I really have over the outcome?

-6. Who would I be, and how would I feel, if I let go of this fearful thought right now?
+Question 6: Who would I be, and how would I feel, if I let go of this fearful thought?

-Imagine meeting the situation with curiosity and openness — like a child seeing something new.
+Imagine meeting the situation with curiosity and openness — like seeing it for the first time.

 What if I choose to trust the process and embrace the unknown instead?